Inte24/Data-Analysis-Project/RESULTS.md

 ### Key Observations

 - **Mean R² = 0.96**: The model explains 96% of the variance in individual particle recovery on average.
-This is an excellent fit.

 - **Distribution is sharply peaked around 0.96–0.97**: The vast majority of particles have R² > 0.95, indicating the model consistently fits individual kinetics well across the entire particle population.